A Complete Glossary of Diamond Ring Shapes

 Radiant Diamond Shape

-If you're looking for the sparkliest bauble on the market, a radiant-cut diamond is just your style.
-As one of the newer diamond shapes (it first debuted in the 1970s), a radiant shape features an intricate facet pattern that emphasizes a diamond's brilliance.
-The stone's face is structured with square edges, and it features 70 intricate facet cuts that allow light to reflect from all angles, creating a dazzling scintillation effect.
+If you're looking for the sparkliest stone, a radiant diamond is just your style.
+As one of the newer diamond shapes (it first debuted in the 1970s), a radiant-shaped diamond features an intricate facet pattern that emphasizes brilliance.
+"It boasts the fire of a round brilliant cut diamond in a rectangular or square shape with cropped corners," Atkins explains.
+The stone's face is structured with square edges, and it features 70 facet cuts that allow light to reflect from all angles, creating a bright, scintillating effect.

-It's common to confuse a radiant-cut diamond with an emerald-cut diamond, but the difference lies in the facet patterns.
-"While both styles have the same rectangular body and clipped corners, an emerald is a step cut, so it has long skinny facets, while a radiant has a brilliant faceting pattern," says Akhavi.
+It's common to confuse a radiant diamond with an emerald diamond, but the difference lies in the facet patterns.
+"While both styles have the same rectangular body and clipped corners, an emerald is a step cut, so it has long, skinny facets, while a radiant has a brilliant faceting pattern," says Akhavi.

 Rose Diamond Shape

-Much like its name implies, a rose-cut diamond is meant to resemble the petals of a rose.
-Since this was one of the very first diamond shapes ever created, it's usually cut by hand with fewer facets, which explains why it looks different from modern day cuts.
-This diamond shape is much different than a traditional brilliant-cut diamond, which categorizes most of the other diamond shapes on this list.
-While a brilliant-cut diamond has a pavilion in a pointed "V" shape that allows light to reflect off the facets, a rose-cut diamond does not have a pavilion.
+Much like its name implies, a rose diamond resembles the petals of its floral namesake.
+Since this was one of the very first diamond shapes ever created, it was once cut by hand with fewer facets, which explains why it looks different from modern cuts.
+This diamond cut is much different than a traditional brilliant diamond, which categorizes most of the other diamond shapes on this list.
+While a brilliant diamond has a pavilion in a pointed "V" shape that allows light to reflect off the facets, a rose diamond does not have a pavilion.
 Instead, the flat bottom creates a look that's more glassy and lustrous than it is sparkly.
-You'll also be able to recognize a rose-cut diamond thanks to its distinctive triangle facets on the face.
+You'll also be able to recognize a rose diamond shape thanks to its distinctive triangle facets on the face.

 Round Diamond Shape

-If you're not sure what the perfect diamond looks like for your S.O., you can't go wrong with a round-cut diamond.
-There's a reason the round brilliant cut center stone is the most popular shape on the market.
-Not only is a round shape incredibly versatile, it's also timeless.
+If you're not sure what the perfect diamond looks like for your S.O., you can't go wrong with a round diamond shape.
+After all, there's a reason this is the most popular shape on the market.
+Not only is a round engagement ring diamond shape incredibly versatile, it's also timeless.
 Most, if not all, jewelers report that solitaire round engagement rings are their most popular sellers year after year.
 "The round brilliant is an enduring classic with the perfect balance of proportion and symmetry," Akhavi shares.
-Adds Landau: "Our clients love round brilliants because they are the most sparkly, brilliant, and they show their weight well too."
-This is reflected in our data too, as round-cut shapes account for 41% of engagement rings.
+Adds Landau: "Our clients love round brilliants because they are the most sparkly and brilliant, and they show their weight well too."
+This is reflected in our data too, as round diamonds account for 28% of engagement rings.

 Available in a variety of sizes and at a number of price points, a round diamond is easy to source within your budget.
-It's also easily customizable, as a variety of settings, halos, and side stone designs will complement the simplicity of a round cut.
+This common diamond shape is also easily customizable, as a variety of settings, halos and side stone designs will complement its simplicity.

-Unlike any other diamond shape in this list, a trilliant-cut stone has a unique triangle shape.
+Unlike any other engagement ring diamond shape in this list, a trillion stone has a unique triangle shape.
 Its three equal sides come together to create a bold, sharp look with intense brilliance.
-While trilliant-cut diamonds are often used as engagement ring side stones, they can also be used as a unique solitaire center stone for a sparkler that's completely individual.
+While trillions are often used as side stones, they can also be fashioned as a unique solitaire center stone for a sparkler that's completely individual.

 Other Diamond Shapes

-Antique shapes—like old mine or European cuts—have also risen in demand.
-Prior to the creation of the modern technology that produces the brilliant-cut diamonds we know today, jewelers used to cut stones by hand.
+Antique shapes—like old mines and European diamonds—have also risen in demand.
+Prior to the creation of the modern technology that produces the brilliantly cut diamonds we know today, jewelers used to cut stones by hand.
 This process resulted in facets and faces that look much more antique than what often hits showrooms now.
-As a result, antique shapes like old mine and European cuts draw the eye inwards, rather than reflecting light out.
+As a result, antique shapes like old mines and European diamonds draw the eye inward rather than reflecting light out.
 "Old European and old mine cuts have recently become more popular among our shoppers," Landau says.
 "Our clients love them because they have an antique look and are super rare.
 Each stone has a unique faceting pattern, so no two are the same.
-Plus, they are both a great value because you can go lower in color without compromising the quality."
+Plus, they're a great value because you can go lower in color without compromising the quality."

 So, with a seemingly endless list of diamond shapes, it can feel downright impossible to pick just one.
-If you find yourself wondering, "What diamond shape is best for me?" you can't go wrong by trying multiple (if not all!) shapes to see what fits your preference.
-And, if you're not sure how to pick a diamond cut, it won't hurt to think outside the box and try something completely unique.
+If you find yourself wondering, "What diamond shape is best for me?" you can't go wrong by heading to a jeweler's showroom to try on multiple diamond shapes and see what fits your preference.
 "Be open to various shapes—even the ones that may not necessarily have been on your initial list," advises Yoon.
 "Each diamond is unique, and so is your hand."